 About the Book

 Within one of the most complex musical categories yet to surface, Cal Tjader quietly pioneered the genre as a jazz vibraphonist, composer, arranger and bandleader from the 1950s through the 1980s.
-Reid tells the life story of a humble musician, written in a familiar, conversational tone that reveals both the friendship they shared and the complex charisma of Tjader.
-Tjader left behind a legacy and a labyrinth of influence, attested by his universal audience and innovation that would change the course of jazz.
-Expanded and revised, this intimate biography now includes interviews and anecdotes from Tjader’s family, bandmates, and community, print research, and rare photographs, presenting a full history of an undervalued musician, as well as a detailed account of the progression of Latin Jazz.
+Reid tells the life story of a humble musician, written in a familiar, conversational tone that reveals Tjader’s complex charisma.
+Tjader left behind a legacy and a labyrinth of influence, attested by his large audience and innovation that would change the course of jazz.
+Expanded and revised, this intimate biography now includes additional interviews and anecdotes from Tjader’s family, bandmates, and community, print research, and rare photographs, presenting a full history of an undervalued musician, as well as a detailed account of the progression of Latin Jazz.

 About the Author(s)

 Bibliographic Info: ca. 60 photos, glossary, appendices, notes, bibliography, index

 - Reviews from the first edition:

 - “Provided plenty of information, some quite provocative, and, in doing so, has filled a gap in documenting a musician who achieved one of history’s most compelling fusions of jazz and Latin music…strongly recommended”—ARSC Journal